What is a Laparoscopic Sleeve Gastrectomy?

 - Patients are generally discharged from the hospital a day or two after surgery.

-- Be sure to follow the diet recommended by your doctor.
+- Be sure to follow the diet recommended by your doctor to avoid weight regain

 - Continually monitor your incision sites for irritation or pain.
 Mention any irregularities to your doctor.